timbru31/SilkSpawners/README.md

 use `entityID = (short)item.getEnchantmentLevel(Enchantment.SILK_TOUCH)` or
 `item.addUnsafeEnchantment(Enchantment.SILK_TOUCH, entityID)` on the `ItemStack`, the enchantment level storing the creature type [Entity ID](http://www.minecraftwiki.net/wiki/Data_values#Entity_IDs).

-## Craftable Spawners
-Craftable spawners can be enabled by setting the "spawnerRecipes" configuration option to true.
-The recipe is 8 iron bars surrounding the spawner egg (

 ## Limitations
 Requires CraftBukkit 1.1+.
 Will not work on 1.0.1-R1 (no plans to backport).